bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * Connected dynamic talk groups now display idle-timeout time (due to no TX).
   * Added ability to mass-drop your static talk groups; and mass re-add the previously linked static talk groups.
-   * Added ability to batch add/delete up to 5 static talk groups at a time (for now)
+  * Added ability to batch add/delete up to 10 static talk groups at a time.
 * TGIF Manager; now displays connected actual talk group names. (**NOTE**: Since TGIF has moved to a new platform with no API available, this currently does not work until TGIF's API is made available.)
 * "Instant Mode Manager" added to admin page; allows you to instantly pause or resume selected radio modes.
 Handy for attending nets, quieting a busy mode, to temporarily eliminate "mode monopolization", etc.